 they never deliver

 You might find an online website offering a puppy complete with registration papers, health certificates, veterinary records and free shipping for a low price.
 But the puppy never shows.
 And if you show up at the address on the website, you'll find it's an office building, something that has nothing to do with dogs, or just nonexistent.

 Red Flags for Puppy Scams

-- You can't visit the animal or the breeder—scammers use false addresses and never give consumers the option to pick up the pet in person.
+- You can't visit the animal or the breeder: Scammers use false addresses and never give you the option to pick up the pet in person.

-- The seller can't provide any photos of the pet except the one you saw online—scammers do not actually have the puppy, so they copied a photo from another site.
+- The seller can't provide any photos of the pet except the one you saw online: Since scammers don't have the puppy, they copy a photo from another site.
 If you're not sure the business is legitimate, right click the available image and search for it on Google.
 If it's being used on other sites, it's a scam.

 - The site is new and registered overseas: If you search the web address at a domain lookup site and find out that it was created only recently and registered in a different country, beware.

 - Negative word-of-mouth: Consumers who have been scammed often post warnings about their experiences that you will see if you do an online search for the business's email address, name, phone number, and similar information.

 avoiding these scams